MelissaGiramata/Metal_defect_detection/README.md

 link:/kaggle/input/real-life-industrial-dataset-of-casting-product

-Codes are contained the .py file
+Codes are contained the .ipynb file